South African Constitution of 1961: Executive

 The executive power was formally vested in the State President of South Africa, who as head of state had all powers previously belonging to the monarch or the Governor-General of South Africa.
 The role of the State President was largely ceremonial, as he was required to act on the advice of the Cabinet.
 Actual executive power rested with the Prime Minister, who was head of government.

 The State President was elected, for a non-renewable seven-year term, by a joint sitting of Parliament in which each Senator or member of the House of Assembly had one vote.
 He could be removed for misconduct or incapacity by resolutions passed by both houses of Parliament after an investigation by joint committee.
-When the office of State President was vacant the President of the Senate would serve as Acting State President under the terms of a dormant commission.
+When the office of State President was vacant, the President of the Senate of South Africa would serve as Acting State President under the terms of a dormant commission.

 The State President would appoint a cabinet (formally the Executive Council) consisting of members of the Senate and the House of Assembly.
 The Westminster constitutional conventions that had applied under the Union were preserved by the 1961 constitution, so in effect the State President was required to appoint a Prime Minister and Cabinet that commanded the support of the House of Assembly; commonly the Prime Minister would be the leader of the majority party.

 Parliament

 The legislative power was vested in Parliament, which consisted of the House of Assembly (the lower house) and the Senate (the upper house).
 Parliament sat in Cape Town and was required to meet at least once a year.
 The last parliament of the Union elected in 1958 would continue as the first parliament of the new Republic.

-The House of Assembly consisted of 150 members elected by white voters from single-member electoral divisions using first-past-the-post voting, six members elected by white voters in South-West Africa, and four members elected by coloured voters in the Cape Province.
-(The number of ordinary members was increased to 160 in 1966 and to 165 in 1974; the coloured representative members were removed in 1970, and the members representing South-West Africa in 1977.)
+The House of Assembly consisted of 150 members elected by white voters from single-member electoral divisions using first-past-the-post voting, six members elected by white voters in South West Africa, and four members elected by Cape Coloured voters in the Cape Province.
+(The number of ordinary members was increased to 160 in 1966 and to 165 in 1974; the coloured representative members were removed in 1970, and the members representing South West Africa in 1977.)

 The House of Assembly was elected for a five-year term, but could be dissolved early by the State President (acting on the advice of the cabinet).
 The Senate consisted of: